KshitijThareja/TerminalWizard/Readme.md

 For this task, you have to play the role of Harry Potter, as a participant of the Terminal Wizard Cup.
 Your task is to find the Championship Cup, which is hidden deep inside a maze.
 Along the way, you'd find some secret codes which you have to save in a separate text file.
 You need to collect all the codes, which, in turn, will help you to complete the task successfully.

-> Note: All the parts of this task should be strictly implemented using Ubuntu terminal commands only.
+> Note: All the parts of this task should be strictly implemented using Linux terminal commands only.
 You should push your work to your "amfoss-tasks" repository after every challenge you complete, i.e. after every part of the secret-code you find.

 ## 1. Enter the maze